IBM-Bluemix-Docs/hypersecure-dbaas/index.md

 MongoDB driver, or tools like MongoDB Compass to manage the database itself.

 The IBM HyperSecure DBaaS dashboard provides the necessary information to connect to a database.
-You can copy it to your clipboard to set up the MongoDB tools accordingly.
+You can copy the provided mongo shell command to your clipboard, insert the Database Admin Name as --username option, the Database Admin Password as --password option, and add the options --ssl and --sslAllowInvalidCertificates for a secure data transfer to set up the MongoDB tools accordingly.